 Takeaway: Ask candidates about times they adapted to rapid change in previous jobs.

 That rapid pace of change in tech also means good candidates don’t believe learning ends when they get the job.
 They need a firm commitment to continued learning inside the field.
-Ask candidates what field-related they’re currently learning about or plan to learn about in the near future.
-A good candidate should be able to answer that question with minimal hesitation.
+Ask candidates what field they’re currently learning A good candidate should be able to answer that question with minimal hesitation.
+Are your employees lacking motivation to learn?
+Check this out.

 Tech is a field where curiosity often resides at the core of a business.
 After all, how many startups begin with a question like, “Can we make this technology do X?”
 Curiosity has benefits beyond naked innovation.
 Curious employees make fewer bad decisions based on faulty assumptions.
 Companies that encourage a curious mindset suffer less from group conflict.